DominionCyber/talon_hunt_framework_documentation/docs/specification.md

       as=CommandHistory
   )
 ```

 ::: details Query Explanation
 This query replaces the pilcrow character with a newline character to enhance readability of the `CommandHistory` field.
 :::

+---

 ### Normalizers

-Normalizers act as a tool to translate fields that are primarily machine readable (likely numerical values) into human readable output (what we as humans understand).
+Normalizers translate fields that are primarily machine-readable (typically numeric values) into human-readable output that analysts can interpret without referencing external documentation.

-A functional example of this is the `NetworkConnectIP4` event has various fields such as `Protocol`, `ConnectionDirection` and `ConnectionFlags` that present themselves as numerical values.
-When focusing on the `Protocol` value, it may present itself as `6` which maps to the protocol of `TCP` being used for that respective network transaciton.
-Refer to the functional exmaple below:
+As a practical example, the `NetworkConnectIP4` event contains fields such as `Protocol`, `ConnectionDirection`, and `ConnectionFlags`, all of which present as numeric values.
+For the `Protocol` field, a value of `6` maps to the protocol `TCP`.
+Normalizers perform this translation inline.

+**Example:** `talon_win_normalize_networkconnectip4`

 ``` sql
   // =====================================================